Iron Overload and Haemochromatosis

 What is genetic haemochromatosis?

 Genetic haemochromatosis describes a group of disorders where iron is absorbed in excess from the gut and then stored around the body.
 These disorders are particularly common in those of Celtic descent though they do occur in other populations.
 As it usually requires an abnormal gene from each parent to suffer with the condition, people often do not realise they have it until they fall ill with the effects of the iron overload.
+Dr Trompeter can organise and interpret genetic testing for the full spectrum of genetic iron loading disorders and advise and support clinical management.

 What are the effects of iron overload?